pertusa/ap/docs/fsl_assignment.md

 Para otros años, mirar también este código: https://github.com/jakesnell/prototypical-networks/blob/master/protonets/models/few_shot.py
 -->

+> Submission of the assignments is due to Feb.
+21th

 # Prototypical Networks

 This assignment is part of the HW2 exercise from the [Stanford CS330 Autumn 2020 Homework 2 Model-Agnostic Meta-Learning and Prototypical Networks](http://cs330.stanford.edu/fall2020/index.html) course.